Bragging Rights (2010): Preliminary matches

 The first match aired was between Dolph Ziggler and Daniel Bryan in an inter-promotional singles match.
 Bryan dominated the match early on, before the pair traded control of the match.
 Following a series of near-falls, Ziggler earned a three-count.
 As Bryan's feet were on the ropes, however, the match continued.
 The two traded moves and near falls until Bryan forced Ziggler to submit to his LeBell Lock hold (an omoplata crossface).
 Immediately after the match ended, Vickie Guerrero entered the ring and started arguing with the referee about Ziggler's loss due to the fact that during the match, he had earned a three count and the referee did not see Bryan's foot on the ropes and decided to continue the match.
 The referee proceeded to symbolically eject Vickie and then Ziggler as he engaged in the argument with Vickie.

-The second contest of the evening was an impromptu tag team match, with the Tag Team Championship on the line.
+The second contest of the evening was an impromptu tag team match, with the WWE Tag Team Championship on the line.
 Wade Barrett announced that David Otunga and John Cena were to face champions Cody Rhodes and Drew McIntyre.
 Otunga and Rhodes started the match, and Rhodes gained control.
 Rhodes and McIntyre utilised quick tags to keep control and earn a near-fall before Otunga tagged in Cena.
 Rhodes submitted to Cena's STF hold to end the match, and make Cena and Otunga the new champions.
 Following the match, Cena attacked Otunga and left with both championship belts.

 The third match was also impromptu and had not been advertised prior to the event.
 Ted DiBiase Jr. and Goldust faced off in a singles match, revolving around Goldust stealing the Million Dollar Championship from DiBiase a few weeks prior to the event.
 The match ended when Goldust was distracted by Maryse and Aksana fighting outside the ring, and pinned by DiBiase.

 The next match was for the Divas Championship between champion Layla and challenger Natalya.
 Natalya dominated the first part of the match until Layla managed to counter.
 Michelle McCool, Layla's tag team partner, interfered in the match on multiple occasions, and helped Layla to win the contest by pinfall.